Butano State Park

 Start in the little parking lot next to the entrance kiosk and the visitor center, and take the Jackson Flats Trail.
 The trail immediately begins a moderate ascent through oak woodlands which give way to a small redwood grove after about a half-mile.
 As it ascends, the trail passes several more small groups of redwoods.
 Although there aren't any stumps, the redwoods have a twisted, irregular appearance that suggests that they are second growth.
 There's a little poison oak along this section of the trail but fortunately, once you get to Butano Fire Road there won't be any more poison oak to deal with for the rest of the hike.

 Jackson Flats itself is somewhat anticlimatic — a small open area with a little bit of boardwalk.
 You might not even notice it if you're not looking for it.

 The trail soon comes to an intersection.
 Straight ahead is the Canyon Trail, a rather monotonous singletrack trail that seems to wind in and out of ravines forever.
 To the left, the Jackson Flats Trail climbs more steeply to meet the Butano Fire Road, which is longer but a lot more scenic.

 The trail emerges from the forest just before it reaches Butano Fire Road.
 Turn right onto the road.
 The climb starts out a little dull and the wide road is sunny and hot in summer.
-Soon, you're treated to a nice view over the Little Butano Creek basin.
+However, the scenery starts to improve as you're treated to a nice view over the Little Butano Creek basin.

 Passing lichen-draped spruce trees, the road curves up to an abandoned landing field, which looks like a wide, unused dirt road (but typically for this area, the "dirt" is actually fine chips of rock).
 There are some partially-obstructed views of Butano Canyon from near the end of the runway.